ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-om3.md

 ----------------------------------------------------------------------------------------

-## Realise an experiment
+## Run an experiment

 Once the configuration, and any modifications, are functioning as expected, the configuration can be used to run an experiment.
-To realise an experiment, conduct a series of short runs of the configuration until the desired length of the experiment is reached.
+To run an experiment, conduct a series of runs until the desired length of the experiment is reached.

 If the previous run has [finished succesfully](#model-log-files), then extend it for for another run of the configured run length by executing:

     payu sweep && payu run

 To automatically start multiple runs consecutively, use the `-n` flag to request the number of runs.

-    payu run -n N
+    payu run -n <number-of-runs>

-Where N is the number of runs desired of the configured run length. _Payu_ will submit a run to the queue on gadi, and when it has finished succesffuly payu submits the next run until a total of N consecutive runs is reached.
+Where `<number-of-runs>` is the number of runs desired of the configured run length.
+_Payu_ will submit a run to the queue on gadi, and when it has finished successfuly _payu_ submits the next run until a total of `<number-of-runs>` consecutive runs is reached.

 ----------------------------------------------------------------------------------------

 ## Edit {{ model }} configuration

 This section describes how to modify an {{ model }} configuration.<br>
-The modifications discussed in this section can change how the model software and it's [components](model components) are configured, or the way {{ model }} is run by _payu_,
+The modifications discussed in this section can change how the model software and it's [model components] are configured, or the way {{ model }} is run by _payu_,

 More details on model and _payu_ configuration are found in the [Configurations Overview](https://access-om3-configs.access-hive.org.au/configurations/Overview/) section of {{ model }} config docs.

-### Edit model component configuration
+### Edit model configuration

 #### Change run length and restart period

-It is common to reduce the run length, or model duration, to minimise resource consumption and return faster feedback on changes.
+The run length, or model duration, can be reduced to minimise resource consumption when debugging and return faster feedback on changes.

 The run length and restart period are controlled by a set of parameters in the `CLOCK_attributes` section of the `~/access-om3/{{example_folder}}/nuopc.runconfig` file: